 In determining whether the securities are priced fairly and reasonably, PI considers

 A ‘fair and reasonable” price must bear a reasonable relationship to the prevailing market price of the security.
 For hard to price securities, where there is no prevailing market showing recent prices, PI considers:

 Where necessary and feasible, PI attempts to obtain prices from three sources including on-line quotations, daily quotation spreadsheets from other dealers, or responses from other dealers to requests for a quotation.

 11. Commodity Futures

 PI trades in commodity futures traded on various exchanges, including the Chicago Board of Trade, the Intercontinental Exchange, the Chicago Mercantile Exchange (including the International Monetary Market), the New York Mercantile Exchange.

 All orders for commodities futures are directed through ADM Investor Services Inc. (“ADM”), a registered commodity futures clearing firm. and are executed only at the prevailing price on the relevant market or the limit price of the order.

 12. Conflicts of Interest

-PI does not accept payment for order flow and does not pass on the cost of trade execution to clients.
+PI does not accept payment for order flow (other than credits we may receive from some marketplaces for active or passive orders) and does not pass on the cost of trade execution to clients.

 PI does not have ownership interests in any marketplaces through which it trades or other dealers to which it directs client orders.